Home & Garden

 Kitchen space

 There is a range with perfect width for almost all kitchen sizes.
 Identify the space you would like the range installed, then measure it.
+For small kitchens, there are 20 to 24 inches ranges that will fit perfectly.
+Larger kitchens can take up to 60 inches range.

 Aside from measuring the space to install the range, also take the measurement of the doorways and hallways leading to the kitchen.
 The new range should be able to fit for delivery and installation.